michalweiser/javascript-style-guide/Readme.md

 variable at the top of function scope (C/C++ like style) without any initializations to prevent mixed line ordering.
 And afterwards initialize values wherever you want.
-This rule generates more code, but you should never end up with strange hoisitng problems.
+This rule generates more code, but you should never end up with strange hoisting problems.

 *Right:*